 - Your new work location was a certain distance from your former home (varies by circumstance).

-The only exception to the new law is for taxpayers who are members of the military on active duty who move pursuant to a military order.
+The only exception to the suspension of the moving expenses deduction after tax reform is for taxpayers who are members of the military on active duty who move pursuant to a military order.